Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yeah, good story.

-Well, obviously he's been a big fan for a long time then.
+Well, obviously, he's been a big fan for a long time then.

 Lumeria.

-How are we spelling that?
+How is spelling that?

-so it's probably Lemeria.
+How you're spelling L-E-M-U-R, so it's probably L-E-M-R-A.

 Is it?

-Yeah, Lemuria.
+Yeah,

 That sounds stupid.